-ARDMS is developing a program to assure that Registrants continue to meet the basic competency requirements of core clinical skills in present day practice.
+As an ARDMS Registrant, you are committing to demonstrate the highest level of expertise in the modality of sonography by meeting and maintaining the standards set by the ARDMS.
+ARDMS is developing a program to assure that ARDMS Registrants continue to demonstrate the knowledge and core clinical skills in present day practice.

 - The 10-year period for new Registrants will begin the year following the attainment of the credential (If earned credential in January 1, 2012, their 10-year recertification period is 2013-2022)

-- For updates, visit and bookmark ARDMS.org/Recertification and watch for articles in Registry Reports, NewsWire and Notes for Educators.
+For updates, visit and bookmark ARDMS.org/Recertification and watch for articles in Registry Reports, Ultrasound SmartBrief and Notes for Educators.

 Paying the ARDMS annual renewal fee each year.

 Each year ARDMS assesses Registrants an annual renewal fee.
 By paying your annual renewal fee, you are contributing to the ARDMS mission.
 In order to maintain your credentials, you must pay the annual renewal fee of $75 USD or $100 USD (for RPVI and RMSK Registrants with MD/DO/DPM designation) on or before December 31 of each year in order to stay active for the following year.
 Visit ARDMS.org/Renewal for more information.